 If you have been accused of child abuse, you do not necessarily have to face a criminal conviction.
-Child abuse allegations often arise from simple discipline of a child by a parent.
+Allegations often arise from the simple discipline of a child by a parent.

 Attorney Richard McConathy is experienced in defending domestic violence allegations and will make every effort to help you achieve the most desirable outcome for your particular situation.
 Call Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your child abuse allegations.